 This satellite town about halfway between the airport and downtown has features very rarely found anywhere else in Kolkata: broad streets, real sidewalks with shade, and minimal traffic.
 Families would appreciate escaping the squalor, traffic, and pollution of the city center and enjoy the delightful outdoor mall featuring a cinema, games arcade, and numerous eateries (including familiar fast-food outlets).
-Other attractions are the metro (which should link to downtown and the airport by 2021) and proximity to several family-oriented facilities, such as the Wet O Wild waterpark.
+Other attractions are the metro (which should link to downtown and the airport soon) and proximity to several family-oriented facilities, such as the Wet O Wild waterpark.

 - Best Area in Kolkata for Food & Restaurants: Park Street

 Distant from the rest of India and proudly Bengali, much of the local cuisine is unique, so some menu items can be unfamiliar.
 Kolkata is renowned for its fiery fish and prawn curries, tangy street food, and local versions of Indian staples such as paratha (flatbread).
 Bengali food can be enjoyed in air-conditioned comfort along Park Street within the inner city.
 Other choices along this astoundingly upmarket road range from chic tapas bars to westernized pizza joints, and meat-lovers will appreciate the trendy bistros serving kebabs and burgers.

 - Best Area in Kolkata for Transport: Chowringhee (Jawaharlal Nehru) Road